Though I Am an Inept Villainess: Characters

+A young man who is the leader of a village.

 Media

 Light novel

-Written by Satsuki Nakamura, the series began publication on the novel posting website Shōsetsuka ni Narō on July 15, 2020.
-The series was later acquired by Ichijinsha, who began publishing the series in print with illustrations by YukiKana on December 28, 2020.
-As of September 2025, eleven volumes have been released.
+Written by Satsuki Nakamura, Though I Am an Inept Villainess: Tale of the Butterfly-Rat Body Swap in the Maiden Court began publication on the novel posting website Shōsetsuka ni Narō on July 15, 2020.
+The series was later acquired and published in print by Ichijinsha with illustrations by Kana Yuki on December 28, 2020.
+As of March 2026, twelve volumes have been released.

-In March 2022, Seven Seas Entertainment announced that they licensed the series for English publication.
+In March 2022, Seven Seas Entertainment announced that they have licensed the series for English publication.